-Lincoln County is in the ceded territory (see page 11 for additional ceded territory information).
-A portion of Lincoln County is in the Northern Bass Zone (see base regulations on p.
-10).
-Motor trolling is permitted county-wide (one hook, bait or lure per person; three lines maximum per boat).
+Lincoln County is in the ceded territory (see page 13 for additional ceded territory information).
+A portion of Lincoln County is in the Northern Bass Zone (see base regulations on page 12).
+Motor trolling is permitted countywide (one hook, bait or lure per person; three lines maximum per boat).